MrYCL/obb87/README.md

 - Uses nRF52840 CoreBoard_Micro

 # Change this keymap
-You can fork this reposite and change your keymap [here](https://nickcoutsos.github.io/keymap-editor/).
+You can fork this repositories and change your keymap [here](https://nickcoutsos.github.io/keymap-editor/).